ComposableFi/emulated-light-client/rollup.md

 The Mantis rollup leverages the power of IBC and SVM to achieve fast and secure transactions.
-This novel approach has the potential to revolutionise Solana rollups landscape, paving the way for a more efficient and user-friendly settlement framework.
+This novel approach has the potential to revolutionise the Solana rollups landscape, paving the way for a more efficient and user-friendly settlement framework.